-The Board of Adjustment of Delaware City shall consist of three (3) members who shall be residents of Delaware City and who shall have knowledge of the problems of urban and rural development and who, at the time of appointment and throughout the term of office, shall not be candidates nor members of the legislative body nor employees of the City.
+The Board of Adjustment of Delaware City shall consist of five (5) members who shall be residents of Delaware City and who shall have knowledge of the problems of urban and rural development and who, at the time of appointment and throughout the term of office, shall not be candidates nor members of the legislative body nor employees of the City.
 The Mayor shall appoint such members of the Board of Adjustment, and all such appointments shall be confirmed by a majority vote of the members of City Council.

 Each member of the Board of Adjustment shall be appointed for a period of three (3) years, except that one (1) of the initial members shall be appointed for a one (1) year term, one (1) of the initial members shall be appointed for a two (2) year term, and one (1) of the initial members shall be appointed for a three (3) year term.
-All subsequent appointments to the Board of Adjustment shall be for a period of three years.
-A vacancy occurring other than by the expiration of term shall be filled for the remainder of the unexpired term in the same manner as an original appointment.
+All subsequent appointments to the Board of Adjustment shall be for a period of three years unless such appointments increase the number of members of Board of Adjustment.
+In the event subsequent appointments to the Board of Adjustment increase the number of members of the Board of Adjustment, the length of such members' terms shall be determined and established in such a way that no more than two (2) members' terms expire in any given year.21 A vacancy occurring other than by the expiration of term shall be filled for the remainder of the unexpired term in the same manner as an original appointment.
 The Board of Adjustment so selected shall elect from among its own members a chairperson and a secretary.

-Any member of the Board of Adjustment may be removed from office by the City Council for cause after a hearing by a majority vote of all the City Council.17
+Any member of the Board of Adjustment may be removed from office by the City Council for cause after a hearing by a majority vote of all the City Council.
+22